-1 2 3 4 We also find persuasive the testimony that projected EPS returns are more indicative of investor expectations of dividend growth than historical growth data because persons making the forecasts already consider the historical numbers in their analyses.
-59 5 The RCA has concluded that arguments against exclusive reliance on analysts' EPS 6 growth rates to apply the DCF model "are not convincing."
-60 7 Q66.
+We also find persuasive the testimony . . . that projected EPS returns are more indicative of investor expectations of dividend growth than historical growth data because persons making the forecasts already consider the historical numbers in their analyses.59

+5 The RCA has concluded that arguments against exclusive reliance on analysts' EPS 6 growth rates to apply the DCF model "are not convincing."60

+7 Q66.
 WHAT ARE SECURITY ANALYSTS CURRENTLY PROJECTING IN THE 8 WAY OF GROWTH FOR THE FIRMS IN THE UTILITY GROUP?

-9 A66.
-The earnings growth projections for each of the firms in the Utility Group reported 10 by Value Line, IBES, Zacks, Bloomberg L.P. ("Bloomberg"), S&P Capital IQ, and 11 FactSet Research Systems Inc. ("FactSet") are displayed on page 2 of Exhibit No. 5.
-12 Q67.
-HOW ELSE ARE INVESTORS' EXPECTATIONS OF FUTURE LONG- 13 TERM GROWTH PROSPECTS OFTEN ESTIMATED WHEN APPLYING 14 THE CONSTANT GROWTH DCF MODEL?
-15 A67.
-In constant growth theory, growth in book equity will be equal to the product of the 16 earnings retention ratio (one minus the dividend payout ratio) and the earned rate of 17 return on book equity.
-Furthermore, if the earned rate of return and the payout ratio 18 are constant over time, growth in earnings and dividends will be equal to growth in 19 book value.
-Despite the fact that these conditions are never met in practice, this 20 "sustainable growth" approach may provide a rough guide for evaluating a firm's 21 growth prospects and is frequently proposed in regulatory proceedings.
-22 The sustainable growth rate is calculated by the formula, $g = br+sv$, where "b" 23 is the expected retention ratio, "r" is the expected earned return on equity, "s" is the 24 percent of common equity expected to be issued annually as new common stock, and 25 "v" is the equity accretion rate.
-Under DCF theory, the "sv" factor is a component of
+- 9 A66.
+The earnings growth projections for each of the firms in the Utility Group reported 10 by Value Line, IBES, Zacks, Bloomberg L.P. ("Bloomberg"), S&P Capital IQ, and 11 FactSet Research Systems Inc. ("FactSet") are displayed on page 2 of Exhibit No. 5. - Q67.
+HOW ELSE ARE INVESTORS' EXPECTATIONS OF FUTURE LONG TERM GROWTH PROSPECTS OFTEN ESTIMATED WHEN APPLYING THE CONSTANT GROWTH DCF MODEL? - A67.
+In constant growth theory, growth in book equity will be equal to the product of the earnings retention ratio (one minus the dividend payout ratio) and the earned rate of return on book equity.
+Furthermore, if the earned rate of return and the payout ratio are constant over time, growth in earnings and dividends will be equal to growth in book value.
+Despite the fact that these conditions are never met in practice, this "sustainable growth" approach may provide a rough guide for evaluating a firm's growth prospects and is frequently proposed in regulatory proceedings. - The sustainable growth rate is calculated by the formula, g = br+sv, where "b" is the expected retention ratio, "r" is the expected earned return on equity, "s" is the percent of common equity expected to be issued annually as new common stock, and "v" is the equity accretion rate.
+Under DCF theory, the "sv" factor is a component of the growth rate designed to capture the impact of issuing new common stock at a price above, or below, book value.
+The sustainable, "br+sv" growth rates for each firm in the Utility Group are summarized on page 2 of Exhibit No. 5, with the underlying details being presented on Exhibit No. 6.61

 59 Regulatory Commission of Alaska, U-07-76(8) at 65, n.
+258.

-258. 60 Regulatory Commission of Alaska, U-08-157(10) at 36.
+60 Regulatory Commission of Alaska, U-08-157(10) at 36.